tobiasvl/tobiasvl.github.io/_posts/2020-04-16-chipos-hacking.md

 CHIPOS code
 -----------

-You can download CHIPOS from [Michael J. Bauer's website](http://www.mjbauer.biz/DREAM6800.htm).
+You can download the CHIPOS code and ROM from [Michael J. Bauer's website](http://www.mjbauer.biz/DREAM6800.htm).
+{: .notice--success}

+Here's a nice [opcode table for 6800 assembly](http://www.8bit-era.cz/6800.html) which I used as a reference during development.
-{: notice--success}
+{: .notice--info}

 The original CHIPOS interpreter uses the first nibble in the CHIP-8 instruction to index a jump table, and it jumps here when it encounters an opcode that starts with 8 (labels are Michael J. Bauer's, comments are mine):